ableplayer/ableplayer/README.md

 Within the playlist, each list item can include the following HTML attributes:

 -   **data-poster** - path to an image file.
--   **width** - width of the video in pixels.
--   **height** - height of the video in pixels.

-If width and height are omitted, the player will be sized to fit its container.

 The following HTML elements must be nested inside each list item: